xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-22-i-thought-youd-be-here-too-fundraiser-at-the-tote.md

 ![streetcarp](/images/streetcarp1.JPG)

 After this, Djilang screamo band Wrench delivered what was by far their most intense and forceful performance yet.
 Paddy's dissonant and distorted guitar tones bordered on harsh noise at points, creating an abrasive wall of sound and oscillating feedback.
 Their set opened with a spoken word section, read by Jovi (Paddy's girlfriend), but quickly devolved into intense and emotional chaos.
-Early into their set, I was invited on stage to finally fulfill my promise of covering 'flood' by gatecrash on-stage with the band.
+Early into their set, I was invited on stage to fulfill my promise of covering 'flood' by gatecrash on-stage with the band.
 During this, Paddy dove into the crowd and was swinging off a beam on the roof at one point??
 <br><br>
 A reflection of Wrench's fervent act, Paddy cut his hand while playing, spilling blood onto the pickguard of his guitar.
 Despite this he continued playing, and gratefully accepted help from somebody with a first-aid kit after their set.
+Paddy's screaming was also one of the highlights of their performance as he briefly introduced guttural low vocals.

 <div class="gallery">
    <a href="/images/wrenchitybht1.JPG">